 Finance your Studies in Bremen

-The International Graduate Center offers excellent postgraduate programs, but they come with a certain price tag.
+The IGC offers excellent postgraduate programs, but they come with a certain price tag.
 Therefore financing your studies is an important question, with an answer at hand preferable before you have to concentrate on your studies.
 Be assured: IGC not only has first-class professors, but also has good contacts to companies and supports students in their job search.
 In most cases, the tuition fees pay for themselves after just a few years.

 Please bear in mind in any case to have sufficient financial resources for the tuition fees plus cost of living in Bremen.
 The good news: Cost of living in Bremen is not as expensive as in other German cities like Munich, Hamburg or Berlin in terms of rent, transport etc.